skyvers/skyve-dev-guide/_pages/modules.md

 ![Scope example](../assets/images/modules/image48.png "Worked document scope example: role declaration in the module.xml")

-The user is assigned privileges (CRU\_LPU) to create, read, update, list and pick their own (i.e user-scoped) personal preference document.
+The user is assigned privileges (CRU\_U) to create, read and update their own (i.e user-scoped) personal preference document.

-The administrator role has privileges (\_RUDLPC) to documents within the customer scope.
+The administrator role has privileges (\_RUDC) to documents within the customer scope.

 #### Results